ansible/ansible/docs/docsite/rst/intro_configuration.rst

 .. versionadded:: 2.3

-This allows changing how multiple :option:`--tags` and :option:`--skip-tags` arguments are handled on the command line.
-Specifying :option:`--tags` more than once merges all of the :option:`--tags` options together.
-If you want the pre-2.4.x behaviour where only the last value of :option:`--tags` is used, then set this to False.
-The same holds true for :option:`--skip-tags`.
+This allows changing how multiple :option:`--tags <ansible-playbook --tags>` and :option:`--skip-tags <ansible-playbook --skip-tags>` arguments are handled on the command line.
+Specifying :option:`--tags <ansible-playbook --tags>` more than once merges all of the :option:`--tags <ansible-playbook --tags>` options together.
+If you want the pre-2.4.x behaviour where only the last value of :option:`--tags <ansible-playbook --tags>` is used, then set this to False.
+The same holds true for :option:`--skip-tags <ansible-playbook --skip-tags>`.

 .. note:: The default value for this in 2.3 is False.
 In 2.4, the
     default value is True.
 After 2.8, the option will be removed.
-    Multiple :option:`--tags` and multiple :option:`--skip-tags` will always be merged together.
+    Multiple :option:`--tags <ansible-playbook --tags>` and multiple :option:`--skip-tags <ansible-playbook --skip-tags>` will always be merged together.

 .. _module_lang: